forestgrape/coronavirus/virion_viability.md

 Self decay denotes the decay which always occurs even without extern factors.
 The self decay depends on the internal state of a virion.
 Self decay happens primarily by RNA self-decay up to about 40 degrees celsius.
 Above about 45 degrees the proteins start loosing functionality.

 The self decay rate can be approximated by a piecewise linear function:
-* 4 to 45 degrees:  The rate doubles (the halftime halves) about every 5 degree temperature increase.
-The halflifetimes are about:
+* 4 to 45 degrees: Decay mainly due to RNA self decay.
+The rate doubles (the halftime halves) about every 5 degree temperature increase.
   * at 4 degrees: about   400 hours
   * at 20 degrees: about   80 hours
   * at 37 degrees: about   10 hours
   * at 45 degrees: The rate of the RNA decay and the protein deactivation is about the same with a combined halflifetime of 2 hours.
-* 45 to 60 degrees: Protein decay drives the decay.
+* 45 to 60 degrees: Decay mainly due to decay of the spring-loaded (metastable) proteins.
 The rate doubles (the halftime halves) roughly every 2 degrees.
   * at 45 degrees the halflifetime is about 180 minutes hours.
   * at 55 degrees the halflifetime is 2 - 6 Minutes (depending on the coronavirus species; about 2 minutes for SARS-CoV-2).
 * 60 to 75 degrees: The lipid envelope decays.
   * at 70 degrees the halflifetime is about 10 seconds.

-### Decay Situations in Practice
-[Virions](./coronavirus.md#virion) decay happens everywhere: in the air, in the body, on surfaces and in water.
-Depending on the environment at different speeds and with different mechanisms.
-In many situations one decay mechanism is much faster than the others, in this case the overall decay rate can be approximated by the fastest decay rate.
-In some situations different decay mechanisms interact or have similar speeds and so all of them have to be taken into account to estimate the overall decay.

-* Outdoors during the day the UV part of sunlight quickly breaks the RNA of virions even on cloudy days.
-* Virions are exhaled in samples of respiratory fluids, which contain biochemicals such as proteins, surfactants and salts.
-These biochemicals cause decay of the virions.
-  * At an air humidity between about 40% to 70%: The samples shrink but do not dry out.
-The shrinking increases the concentration of biochemicals and thus the decay rate.
-  * At an air humidity between 70% and 95%: The droplets shrink less and the decay rates are similar as for the virions in a solution.
-  * At an air humidity above 95%: The droplet expand there size in humid environments.
-A fast decay is observed.
-  * At an air humidity below 40%: the droplets dry out the substances crystallize.
-The decay rate is lower since biochemicals can't interact with the virions.
-* In the stomach virions are inactivated by acids.

 ## Relevance